 As well as the above variations (light, italic and bold), fonts can be categorized by their type of box (higher and lower case), by source, Sans – serif (without serif), Serif (with serif), Script (cursive) and Dingbat (ornamental), in addition to numerous other identity features of the same style.

-Why are fonts important?
+Why are fonts important for architects?

 In terms of architecture, fonts form a fundamental graphic communication device for presentations with nonverbal reading.
-This is particularly relevant when a project is publically presented and on show, or for competitions and critiques where the work presented is assessed without its author present.

-…The go to architectural font
+…The go to architecture fonts

 Hopefully you have never experienced a architectural presentation written in Comic Sans! but we can almost guarantee that you have seen (maybe even without knowing) a lot in Helvetica.